Navigate to ...

-Subscribers to the LESA Library may purchase a hardcopy of the Practice Manuals available on their LESA Library subscription at an initial discounted cost of $150 + shipping/handling and GST.
-The subscriber will be added to the subscription lists for the Practice Manuals purchased and will be shipped subsequent updates that will be separately invoiced.
+Subscribers to the LESA Library may purchase a hardcopy of the Practice Manuals available on their LESA Library subscription at an initial discounted cost.
+Discount is applicable for new Practice Manual purchases only.
+Once purchased at the initial discounted cost, the subscriber will be added to the subscription lists for the Practice Manuals purchased and will be shipped subsequent updates that will be separately invoiced.
 To purchase a hardcopy, please email [email protected] or call 780.420.1987.

 You may use the LESA Library for the following purposes in your legal research or law practice:

 - Access, search, retrieve, and view the LESA Library in the normal course of law practice or legal research

 - Quote and excerpt from the LESA Library (with appropriate credit) by electronic or other means;

 - Print out reasonable portions* for personal use;

 - Download and adapt selected forms, checklists, and precedents; and